Kwannon (character): Betsy Braddock body swap

-Seeking answers, Psylocke finally agrees to let Jean Grey probe her mind, with Jean finding that the two women have been fused on a fundamental level.
-While on a mission with the X-Men's Blue team Revanche reveals she is suffering from the Legacy Virus, a lethal infection that is fatal to mutants.
-Her reaction to her illness and subsequent behaviour further call the truth of her claims into question, while Psylocke alternately displays concern and antagonism toward her.
+Kwannon, now known as Revanche, travels to Japan with Betsy, Beast, and Gambit to find answers regarding her past, but they do not find anything useful.
+Psylocke agrees to let Jean Grey probe her mind, with Jean finding that she and Revanche have been fused on a fundamental level across both bodies, that both Betsys are both Kwannon and Elisabeth Braddock merged as one in two bodies as a "psychic lock" (psylocke).
+While on a mission with the X-Men's Blue team, Revanche reveals she is suffering from the Legacy Virus, a virus that is fatal to mutants.